magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/kafka.md

 ## Create Integration

 After creating the Uplink converter, it is possible to create an integration.
-At this stage, you need to set the parameters to establish a connection between ThingsBoard and Kafka Broker.
+At this stage, you need to set the parameters to establish a connection between IoT Hub and Kafka Broker.
 After the connection is established, the integration will be transmitting all received data to the Uplink converter for processing and subsequent transfer to Rule Chain according to the Device profile specified in the Device.

 |**Field**|**Description**|
 |:-|:-|-